abmist/s2ci/README.md

 	* To show different colour tones depending on the number of donations, there have been employed `.colors()`, `.colorDomain()`, and `.colorCalculator()`.
 * Almost all charts include **titles** that are displayed when the mouse over any element of them.
 	* The data presented in titles (like *donations in USD, percentages, dates,* etc.) were rendered and customised using `.title()` and `.renderTitle()`.
 	* The **customisation** depends on each chart topic.
-Most of the times it consists in deciding which data you want to show, which format you want to use, if you want rounded figues or not, etc.
+Most of the times it consists in deciding which data you want to show, which format you want to use, if you want rounded figrues or not, etc.
 	* Apart from titles, some charts also include legends.
 * In the **composite and line charts** there are available some **useful options**. *Depending on your needs you can activate them*. **Maybe it's not practical to have all of them activated in the same chart**.
 	* `.brushOn()`: This option implements focus and context zooming when you click and drag to select a time period.